northbrowardprep/new-nb/README.md

 Contribute to the project by suggesting edits to it.

 There are 2 ways you can do this:
 1. Email us at [northbrowardprep@protonmail.ch](mailto:northbrowardprep@protonmail.ch).
-Our inbox is fully encrypted, so your ideas are safe with us.
+We will preserve your anonymity at all costs (our email inbox is also fully encrypted, so nobody except us can see it).
 2. Signup for a Github account and open an Issue (or, fork this repository, make edits and then make a pull request to merge it back).
 If you need help with this process, either Google it or email us at [northbrowardprep@protonmail.ch](mailto:northbrowardprep@protonmail.ch).